German parliament passes record budget | DW | 29.11.2019

 The budget, the details of which have been debated in the parliament for four days, also includes some of the first measures in the government's so-called "climate package": the reduction of sales tax on rail tickets, higher taxes on flight tickets, and financial support for buildings that swap out oil heating systems.

-However, the climate package itself has also hit obstacles in the upper house of the German parliament, the Bundesrat, on Friday.
+However, the climate package itself has also hit obstacles in the upper house of the German parliament, the Bundesrat, on Friday, though mainly on the grounds that they

 One of the most important measures for fighting the climate crisis, the introduction of carbon prices, is being delayed until 2021.
 Carbon pricing remains controversial in Germany — which still has a major fossil fuel industry — even though it is considered one of the most effective ways to reduce CO2 emissions.